How do I subscribe to Weekly Greens?

 Does Weekly Greens endorse products?

-No. I mention my favorite products from time to time, including kitchen tools and brands of food products, in order to let you know what I’ve used to create the recipes.
+Not really.
+I mention my favorite products from time to time, including kitchen tools and brands of food products, in order to let you know what I’ve used to create the recipes.
 I am not endorsing any one product or another and I am not paid to promote products I mention here.
+I have created a list of recommended products you can find on the bottom of the home page.
+It’s mostly kitchen tools and stuff that makes creating meals easier and more fun.

 Does Weekly Greens sell advertising space?